ad4mvojtech/efd/02-first-impression/index.md

 - [Featured Projects](#featured-projects)
 - [Notes](#notes)

-## About adamvojtech
+## About adamvojtech (me)

-Hello,
-My interesterest are revolving around things that inspire me.
-I like living inside my head.
+Hello, my interesterest are revolving around things that inspire me.
+I like aesthetically pleasing things.
 I am trying to see beauty in everyday things.
 It is very hard to describe myself in just a few sentences.
 It is your turn now to make an opinion about me.